Mentalab-hub/explorepy/docs/usage.rst

       -n, --name TEXT                 Name of the device -m, --channel-mask TEXT
-                                      Channel mask, it should be a binary string containing 1 and 0, representing the mask.
+                                      Channel mask, it should be a binary string containing 1 and 0, representing the mask (LSB is channel 1).
                                       [required]
       -bt, --bluetooth [sdk|pybluez]  Select the Bluetooth interface -h, --help                      Show this message and exit.